 Why You Should Clean Refrigerator Coils

 Why is condenser coil cleaning so important?
-Well, that requires a little knowledge on how condenser coils work.
+Well, that requires a little knowledge of how condenser coils work.
 The coils release heat as refrigerant runs through them.
 This helps maintain consistent temperatures in your unit.

 When dust builds up on these exposed coils, they can’t release heat.
-This build up is essentially suffocating your refrigerator and can lead to these common problems:
+This buildup is essentially suffocating your refrigerator and can lead to these common problems: